-As life gets festive and busy, often yoga during the Holidays is the first thing we drop.
-For sure, there are lots of meetings to cram in and projects to finish before the New Year.
+As the festive season arrived, life gets busier and often yoga during the Holidays drops off the list of priorities.
+After all, time is limited and there are lots of meetings to cram in and projects to finish before the New Year.
 However, it’s the season of colder temperatures, less sunlight and emotional ups and downs.
 Our immunity and nervous systems are fragile and it’s easy to feel overwhelmed.
-So…

 Whether you actively participate or not, the whole city is caught up in hustle and bustle mode.
 Yoga offers you the chance to pause, gain perspective and return to the present moment.
 It also activates your parasympathetic nervous system responsible for calming the mind and relieving stress symptoms like insomnia, indigestion and aches and pains.
 Meditation, slow flows and restorative yoga is ideal.